 Innovation has always been the main engine of an improved society throughout history.
 The latest transformations in IoT have taken the world to new heights, with smart cities, smart homes, pollution control systems, smart energy management, smart transportation, smart industries, and so on.
 The emerging paradigm of IoT enables the communication between electronic devices and sensors through the internet.
 And is progressively becoming an important aspect of our industries everywhere.
-Businesses across the globe are leveraging the use of the Internet of Things (IoT) in various industries to create new and optimized business opportunities.
+Businesses across the globe are leveraging the use of the Internet of Things Services in various industries to create new and optimized business opportunities.

 Impact of Artificial Intelligence (AI) on the Internet of Things (IoT)